brodkemd/UC-Quantum-Lab/README.md

 # uc-quantum-lab

-This extension provides a UI that allows the results of quantum circuit simulated with qiskit to be presented cleanly.
+This extension provides a UI that allows the results of a quantum circuit simulated with qiskit to be presented cleanly.
 This extension operates with the required python library https://github.com/brodkemd/UCQ_tools.

-NOTE: If you want a feature or you find a bug create an issue or start a discussion.
+NOTE: If you want a feature or you find a bug create an issue or start a discussion, please.

 ## Features
 Can display a lot of information about your circuit including: